Skip to main content

 Four capabilities define modern KM.

-Capture.
-Notes, docs, files, decisions, conversations.
-Notion and Atlas accept the broadest input types; Confluence is page-centric.
+Capture means notes, docs, files, decisions, and conversations.
+Notion and Atlas accept the broadest input types.
+Confluence is page-centric.

-Organization.
-Hierarchies, tags, links, permissions.
+Organization covers hierarchies, tags, links, and permissions.
 Confluence's space model and Notion's database model are the two dominant paradigms.

-Retrieval with citations.
-Ask "what is our policy on X?" and get a useful answer that cites the source doc.
+Retrieval with citations means asking "what is our policy on X?" and getting a useful answer that cites the source doc.
 Atlas, Guru, and Notion AI lead.
 Confluence Atlassian Intelligence is improving but lags.

-Integration.
-Slack, Teams, email, calendar, and developer tools.
-Guru (Slack-native) and Confluence (Jira-native) are the integration leaders.
+Integration covers Slack, Teams, email, calendar, and developer tools.
+Guru is Slack-native, and Confluence is Jira-native.
+They are the integration leaders.

 1. Atlas: Best for AI-Grounded Synthesis

 Atlas is the modern KM primitive for individuals and small teams.
-Upload notes, PDFs, articles, and research; Atlas builds a navigable mind map showing how concepts connect.
+Upload notes, PDFs, articles, and research, and Atlas builds a navigable mind map showing how concepts connect.
 Every AI answer cites the source passage.

 2. Notion: Best General Workspace KM

 Notion is the most-recommended general-purpose workspace, blocks, databases, wiki pages, and Notion AI Q&A across pages.
-Strong if your team already uses Notion as a workspace; less focused than dedicated KM tools.
+It is strong if your team already uses Notion as a workspace and less focused than dedicated KM tools.

 3. Confluence: Best for Engineering Enterprises